janvda/balena-pulseaudio/README.md

 root@ba7c427:/#
 ```

-7. So in the above output you can easily find back the Card ID and Device of the connected audio capture devices.
+7. So in the above output you can easily find back the Card ID and Device ID of the connected audio capture devices.

+#### 3. Set the device service variables `alsa-sink1`, `alsa-sink2`, ... , `alsa-source1`, `alsa-source2`,...

+TBD

+#### 4. Validate the configuration

+TBD

 ### Bluetooth device